sarthtalati/v1.1-API-Documentation/source/includes/_customer.md

 promotion_points=true | - | Returns the history of promotional points issued and redeemed.
 It also shows the store that issued the points and expiry date for each set of points issued.
 You can get up to 1000 results (maximum limit). membership_retention_criteria=true | - | Returns the criteria set for membership or tier retention (usually for membership based loyalty program). tier_upgrade_criteria=true | - | Returns the tier upgrade criteria configured in `tier_update_criteria` object of response payload.<br>This is supported only if the tier upgrade strategy is based on Lifetime Points, Lifetime Purchases, or Current Points,  but not on tracker based strategy.
-Also, you will not see upgrade criteria if the customer is in the highest tier. mlp=true | - | Retrieves the details of each loyalty program of the customer if the org has multiple loyalty programs (multi-brand loyalty). user_group=true | - | Retrieves the details of user group associated to the user (if available). customer_image=true | - | Retrieves the customer's profile image. transactions=true | - | Retrieves transaction details of the customer. subscriptions=true | - | Retrieves subscription details of the customer. segments=true | - | Retrieves segment details of the customer if applicable.
+Also, you will not see upgrade criteria if the customer is in the highest tier. mlp=true | - | Retrieves the loyalty information of the customer for each loyalty program including the gap to upgrade and gap to renew details.
+Different program details are applicable only for brands with multiple loyalty programs (MLP). gap_to_upgrade_for | int | See the gap after a specific number of days from the current day.
+Gap is the value of the tier upgrade parameter (purchases/points/tracker) yet to allocate to upgrade the customer's current tier.
+Pass `0` to get the gap as of the current day, `1` to get the gap as of the next day, `30` to get the gap as of the 30th day from the current day.
+The gap might change with days for tracker value based tier upgrade strategy.
+No negative values are supported. user_group=true | - | Retrieves the details of user group associated to the user (if available). customer_image=true | - | Retrieves the customer's profile image. transactions=true | - | Retrieves transaction details of the customer. subscriptions=true | - | Retrieves subscription details of the customer. segments=true | - | Retrieves segment details of the customer if applicable.
 Segments are logical grouping of customers based on one or more parameters. member_care_access=true | - | For admin users, it will show  customers that are active within the vicinity of that user.

 <aside class="notice">Parameter marked with * is mandatory. </aside>